mrpeerat/mReFinED/README.md

-## Overview
+# Overview
-End-to-end multilingual entity linking (MEL) is concerned with identifying multilingual entity mentions and their corresponding entity IDs in a knowledge base.
-Prior efforts assume that entity mentions are given and skip the entity mention detection step due to a lack of highquality multilingual training corpora.
-To overcome this limitation, we propose mReFinED, the first end-to-end MEL model.
-Additionally, we propose a bootstrapping mention detection framework that enhances the quality of training corpora.
-Our experimental results demonstrated that mReFinED outperformed the best existing work in the end-to-end MEL task while being 44 times faster.
+We propose mReFinED, the first end-to-end MEL model. mReFinED supports 9 languages: AR, EN, ES, DE, FA, JA, TA, TR, and TH.
+Our experimental results in the research paper demonstrated that mReFinED outperformed the best existing work in the end-to-end MEL task while being 44 times faster compared to existing state-of-the-art (mGENRE).

+## mReFinED
+- This is the replica of mReFinED from [Amazon's ReFinED](https://github.com/amazon-science/ReFinED/tree/mrefined).
+- In contrast to mReFinED's paper, we add the Thai language.
+- We improve the training and inference codes to make them easier to reproduce.
+- We also provide the mReFinED model

-### Hardware Requirements
+## Hardware Requirements
 mReFinED has a low hardware requirement.
 For fast inference speed, a GPU should be used, but this is not a strict requirement.

-#### mReFinED Paper
+## mReFinED Paper
 The mReFinED model architecture is described in the paper below (https://aclanthology.org/2023.findings-emnlp.1007):
 ```bibtex
 @inproceedings{limkonchotiwat-etal-2023-mrefined,